fijimunkii/hintr/README.md

 5. 2 - As a registered user,
 I want to see a list of recommended people,
 so that I can see what we have in common.

+	/users/:id/hints

 6. 2 - As a registered user,
-I want to see pictures of all my recommended people,
+I want to see pictures of a specific recommended person,
 so the site is pleasurable to look at.

+	/users/:id/hints/:id

 7. 1 - As a registered user,
 I want to see an indication of others’ relationship status,